Versent/ai101-mvp-llm/README.md

 ## Example use of tools

+Try some of the following prompts:

 > think of a random number, then make a haiku about it and save it for later

-> make a haiku about programming, then take a random word from that haiku, save that word as the 'best word'

-> save the most important parts of the agile manifest, please
+> save what you know about the following topics: agile manifest, devops, and the bitcoin whitepaper, Attention is All You Need, LIGO, and the hubble space telescope
+> what do you know about ligo?

 ## Model suggestion